Necessary cookies

 We primarily publish news about statistics in English.

-The area notified or applied for felling in September decreased 8 percent, compared to September 2024.
-The area regarding applications for permits for felling in montane forests decreased 81 percent, compared to the same month last year.
+February saw an increase in the area notified or applied for felling in February of 1 percent, compared to 2025.
+The area regarding applications for permits for felling in montane forests decreased 5 percent, compared to the same month last year.

-The most recent statistics from the Swedish Forest Agency show that the area notified or applied for felling in August was unchanged, compared to August 2024.
-The area regarding applications for permits for felling in montane forests decreased 46 percent, compared to the same month last year.
+January saw an increase of 35 percent in the area notified or applied for felling, compared to January 2025.
+The area regarding applications for permits for felling in montane forests decreased 71 percent, compared to January last year.

-The l most recent statistics from the Swedish Forest Agency show that the area notified for felling in June and July increased 8 percent, compared to the corresponding months in 2024.
-The area regarding applications for permits for final felling in montane forests decreased 22 percent, compared to June and July last year.
+December saw a decrease of 27 percent in the area notified or applied for felling, compared to December 2024.
+The area regarding applications for permits for felling in montane forests decreased 90 percent, compared to December last year.